sangstar/sangstar.github.io/docs/_posts/2022-11-11-crossvalidation.markdown

 ## Using learning curves to spot underfitting and overfitting

-There's an awesome [article](https://www.kaggle.com/code/ryanholbrook/overfitting-and-underfitting) on this by Ryan Holbrook and Alexis Cook where I get the graphics from for this bit.

-Every machine learning enthusiast has encountered a graph like the following:
+Every machine learning enthusiast has encountered a graph like the following (which I got from this awesome [article](https://www.kaggle.com/code/ryanholbrook/overfitting-and-underfitting) by Ryan Holbrook and Alexis Cook):

 <p align="center">
   <img width="auto" height="auto" src="/assets/overfitting.jpg">